We are now an online bookstore only.

-Excerpts from local newspapers about our store:
+Excerpts from local newspapers about A Reader's Corner Bookstore:

 St. Matthews Store Displays Large Kentucky Book Collection